Mazamars312/Analogue-Amiga/README.md

 * **Reset Amiga:** This will reset the core, and any change in settings will be applied.
 * **FDD/HDD LED:** this places a FDD or HDD activity light on the screen.
 The HDD light sometimes permanently stays on, unknown why yet.
 * **Floppy Drives:** this will allow you to select how many drives are installed, and delimit the transfer rate of the Amiga core.
-* **Port 1/Port 2:** This allows you to change and swap the controller ports with CD32/Normal Joystick/Mouse — if you need to use the emulated mouse, make sure you use the mouse/joystick or mouse/CD32 options.
+* **Port 1/Port 2:** This allows you to change and swap the controller ports with CD32 Gamepad (4 buttons + L1/R1), Normal Joystick (1 button) and/or Mouse — if you need to use the emulated mouse, make sure you use the Mouse/Joystick or Mouse/CD32 options.
 * **Mouse Speed:** This will change the update rate of both the emulated and real mouse movements.
 * **Screen Movement X/Y:** Moves the screen around.
 * **System Config:** Allows you to select PAL/NTSC refresh, ECS (Amiga 500/600/2000) hardware or newer AGA (Advanced Graphics Architecture) hardware, Turbo Boot or standard boot modes.